 Despite the changes in hiring policy, state Senate Resolution 54 (SR 54) aimed to take things at a slower pace.

-On June 21, 1973, the resolution offered by Senator Hubert L. Richardson sought “a moratorium on the hiring of female correctional officers in state correctional institutions which have all male residents (because the new practice) poses a threat to lives and limbs of corrections officers, other correctional personnel, civilians and inmate populations, based on the obvious physical and sexual differences of men and women.”
+On June 21, 1973, the resolution offered by Senator Hubert L. Richardson sought “a moratorium on the hiring of female correctional officers in state correctional institutions which have all male residents.”

-SR 54 also claimed “there is no dispute of the fact that female corrections officers cannot handle all of the functions and responsibilities required of a corrections officer (and) the current practice of providing women corrections officers to function in specific (less hazardous) areas only creates discrimination in reverse (and) reduces the available manpower to quell inmate disturbances when they occur.”
+SR 54 also claimed “there is no dispute of the fact that female corrections officers cannot handle all of the functions and responsibilities required of a corrections officer.”

-The resolution went so far as to claim “further reason this practice is dangerous is man’s natural instinct to protect a female (and) his safety is jeopardized when his attentions are diverted from the inmate problem on hand to that of protecting the lives of female officers who might be present.”
+The resolution went so far as to claim “further reason this practice is dangerous is man’s natural instinct to protect a female.
+His safety is jeopardized when his attentions are diverted from the inmate problem on hand to that of protecting the lives of female officers.”

-“I … said (equal opportunity) would be used as a tool to force women into jobs where they couldn’t perform as efficiently as men.
-For this, I was called a hater of women, an unfair legislator and a male chauvinist pig by the leading women’s rights organizations.
+“I said (equal opportunity) would be used as a tool to force women into jobs where they couldn’t perform as efficiently as men.
+For this, I was called a hater of women, an unfair legislator and a male chauvinist pig.
 I was right.
-Nothing proves it more than the insistence on the part of the Department of Corrections … that they hire female guards so they won’t be accused of discriminating against women.
+Nothing proves it more than the Department (hiring) female guards so they won’t be accused of discriminating against women.
 San Quentin, Soledad and Vacaville now have female prison guards.
-That’s the truth.
 Start a ridiculous program and the foolishness will soon compound itself,” he wrote.